 You might have called it Relieve You or Kick the Can.

-In Stafford, we called it Tinkernelly.
+Up north, we called it Tinkernelly.

 It’s a cross between hide & seek and tag.
 And seriously it’s the best game ever!